"Championship of Alpine Passes" or "Seealpen & Liguria"

 So it’s quick decided to proceed riding further east again.
 I’m pretty familiar with the corner around here, called the "Cote d’Azur".
 So I can resist easely the temptation to follow the coastline as it supposed to be more nice.

 The one who’s doing that to oneself indeed, will be nothing but bitterly disappointed.
-This cost is probably more populated than the shores of the Hudson-River and catching one little glance of the sea is truly much more difficult than getting a date with Paris Hilton or being invited at GWB to discuss the national security-situation.
-In fact; deciding to follow the coastline in this area is nothing but completely waste of time.
+This coast is probably more populated than the shores of the Hudson-River and catching one little glance of the Mediterranean sea is truly much more difficult than getting a date with Paris Hilton or being invited by GWB to discuss the national security-situation.
+In fact; deciding to follow the coastline in this area is nothing but a COMPLETE WASTE OF TIME.
 Time, which one truly can use way better on a later stage of this trip.

-So I gratefully accept the kind offer of the Autobahn again bringing me fast and safe eastwards, toward Ventimiglia, the City right at the western edge of Pizza-, Pasta-, Ferrari- and Dolcevita-Country.
+So I gratefully accept the kind offer of the Autobahn again bringing me fast and safe more east, toward Ventimiglia, the City right at the western edge of Pizza-, Pasta-, Ferrari- and Dolcevita-Country.

 For what ever reason at all, I decide for a turn north, after I checked out my map for a village which in my eyes looks most as it would offer me a place fort he night.